AsmitPanigrahi/Foodies-F-B/README.md

   - React Hot Toast: A library for displaying notifications and alerts in the application.
   - React Icons: A library for incorporating a wide range of icons in your components.
   - Tailwind CSS: A utility-first CSS framework for quickly styling the application with predefined classes.
-  - @testing-library/react: A library for testing React components, ensuring they behave as expected.
-  - @testing-library/jest-dom: Provides custom matchers for Jest, enhancing the testing capabilities for DOM nodes.
-  - PostCSS: A tool for transforming CSS with JavaScript plugins, enabling features like autoprefixing and future CSS syntax.
-  - Autoprefixer: A PostCSS plugin that adds vendor prefixes to CSS rules, ensuring compatibility across different browsers.
-  - @babel/plugin-proposal-private-property-in-object: A Babel plugin that supports the use of private properties in objects, enabling modern JavaScript features.

 - **Backend:**
-  - Express: A web application framework for Node.js, providing a robust set of features for building web and mobile applications.
+  - Express: A web application framework for Node.js, providing a robust set of features for building web applications.
-  - Mongoose: An ODM (Object Data Modeling) library for MongoDB and Node.js, providing a straightforward way to model application data.
+  - Mongoose: An Object Data Modeling library for MongoDB, providing a straightforward way to model application data.
   - MongoDB: A NoSQL database used for storing application data, offering flexibility and scalability.
   - jsonwebtoken: A library for creating and verifying JSON Web Tokens (JWT), used for secure user authentication.
   - Cloudinary: A cloud-based service for managing and storing media files, offering features like image optimization and transformation.
   - Helmet: A middleware that helps secure Express apps by setting various HTTP headers, protecting against common web vulnerabilities.
-  - xss-clean: Middleware to sanitize user input and prevent cross-site scripting (XSS) attacks.
-  - express-rate-limit: Middleware for basic rate-limiting, protecting the application from brute-force attacks.
   - cors: Middleware to enable Cross-Origin Resource Sharing, allowing the frontend to communicate with the backend.
   - bcryptjs: A library for hashing and securing passwords, ensuring user credentials are stored securely.
   - dotenv: A module for loading environment variables from a `.env` file, keeping sensitive configuration out of the codebase.